rymane/katacoda-scenarios/README.md

 # Todo Express App

+**This branch includes the full project, including linting, tests and the GitHub Action.**

 This application is a simple Express server, serving a `TODO-list` REST api with 3 API-endpoints.
 The user of this application can simply get, add and delete todos with basic HTTP requests defined in `api.js`.